chakravala/Grassmann.jl/README.md

 Grassmann's exterior algebra doesn't invoke the properties of multi-sets, as it is related to the algebra of oriented sets; while the Leibniz symmetric algebra is that of unoriented multi-sets.
 Combined, the mixed-symmetry algebra yield a multi-linear propositional lattice.
 The formal sum of equal `grade` elements is an oriented `Chain` and with mixed `grade` it is a `MultiVector` simplicial complex.
-Thus, various standard operations on the oriented multi-sets are possible including `∪,∩,⊕` and the index operation `⊖`, which is symmetric difference operation `⊻`.
+Thus, various standard operations on the oriented multi-sets are possible including `∪,∩,⊕` and the index operation `⊖`, which is symmetric difference.

 The elements of the `Algebra` can be generated in many ways using the `Basis` elements created by the `@basis` macro,
 ```Julia